fortellerq/notes/proxmox/README.md

 vfio_pci
 vfio_virqfd
 ```
-- Blacklisting drivers in Proxmox (we may even not need to do this, I haven't tested)
+- Blacklisting kernel modules in Proxmox (we may even not need to do this, I haven't tested)
 ```
 nano /etc/modprobe.d/blacklist.conf
 ```